 Due to a rapidly aging population, the demand for healthcare only continues to increase, making the projected job outlook for both occupations positive.
 With this proliferation, the shift will primarily occur in the offices of health practitioners as many services and procedures will move away from hospitals because of the complexity and breadth of medical technology available.
 According to the Bureau of Labor Statistics, “employment of medical and health services managers is projected to grow 23 percent from 2012 to 2022, much faster than the average for all occupations.”

 Pay & Job Environment

 As jobs in the health care sector tend to have a promising return on one’s educational investment, the pay for health care managers and administrators does not deviate from the norm.
-Although earnings depend on the type and size of a facility, as well as the degree of one’s responsibility, the Bureau of Labor Statistics reports, “The median annual wage for medical and health service managers was $88,580 in May 2012.”
+Although earnings depend on the type and size of a facility, as well as the degree of one’s responsibility, the Bureau of Labor Statistics reports, “The median annual wage for medical and health services managers was $99,730 in May 2018.”

 Undoubtedly, working in the health care sector requires a commitment to full time employment.
 For this reason, health care managers and administrators must be prepared to work on a whim as they are sometimes needed for emergencies or must work during the evening, weekends, or overnight.
 Generally, both health care managers and administrators are employed by hospitals at the local, state and private level, ambulatory health care services, nursing and residential health care facilities, and for the government.

 In sum, both professionals are not different in the sense that they have to be integrated with the medical team.
 Furthermore, they are part of any medical team and that is why they both need to understand the medical language, medical work, and the different psychological environment of patients and health care workers.

 Florida National University Wants The Best For Your Future Career